 Flexible Monthly Payments can lead to financial benefits for the patients.
 The patients achieve a level of stability that opens up long-term options, as well as the ways in which switching to private treatment via a payment plan can benefit them.
 A payment plan might well be an option for overcoming patients’ financial concerns.

 Healthcare providers should engage patients on time before it gets too late to offer patient payments plans.
-Ideally, this should be done before or during pre-registration, registration or at the point of care, so the organization doesn’t wait until the patient needs help, which could be weeks or months after service.
+Ideally, this should be done before or during pre-registration, registration, or at the point of care, so the organization doesn’t wait until the patient needs help, which could be weeks or months after service.
 Presenting patient financing to the patient beforehand will allow the patient to consider the practice in the future because they know that you offer an affordable payment plan.

-Offer no credit check financing
+Offer no credit check payment plans

 Offer multiple payment options

 It isn’t enough to offer one or two types of payment options like care credit or medical insurance.
-Providers need to introduce their patients all the available payment options, systematic and scalable options to cater to each patient’s needs.
+Providers need to introduce to their patients all the available payment options, systematic and scalable options to cater to each patient’s needs.
 For instance, some patients may choose to avoid paying interest and can afford larger payments over the short term.
 Where other patients choose to make smaller payments per month over a longer period of time through interest-bearing accounts.
 Hospitals and health systems should ensure patients are aware of their options and help them navigate the signup process.

 Provide the flexibility to choose and adjust

-Partner with a patient financing company
+Partner with a patient payment plan company

 Getting Paid to Improve Satisfaction

 When patients are provided an affordable method and convenient channel, they are more likely to pay their bills on time and never default.
-For example, Hospital in North Carolina was able to reduce its bad debt by 27% in three years through flexible payment options like patient financing or social healthcare payments.
+For example, Hospital in North Carolina was able to reduce its bad debt by 27% in three years through flexible payment options like patient payment plans or social healthcare payments.

 With HDHPs on the rise and out-of-pocket spending expected to reach $608 billion in 2019, patient consumerism is here to stay.
 The American consumer is well conditioned to expect retail financing options for large purchase occasions.
-By offering flexible payment options through patient financing programs, hospitals and medical institutions can help reduce patient’s financial anxiety, make sure medical care is affordable and optimize patient payments while protecting your own revenue cycles.
+By offering flexible payment options through patient payment plans programs, hospitals and medical institutions can help reduce patients’ financial anxiety, make sure medical care is affordable and optimize patient payments while protecting your own revenue cycles.
 Not only will your patient A/R realize a big lift, but your patients will also be amazed and will have love to choose your practice again.